 Hackquarters is (mostly) about providing people or corporations with experience.
 When we are mentoring a startup or an entrepreneur, we tell them about our or our friends’ past experiences that may light the way for a new idea.
 The best examples are usually bad experiences we had or witnessed.
 In his famous book, The Picture of Dorian Gray, Oscar Wilde wrote: Experience is merely the name men gave to their mistakes.
-And (I think) that quote was a keystone for Fuckup Nights, which is a global movement and event series that shares stories of professional failure.
+And (I think) that quote was a keystone for Fuckup Nights, which is a global movement and event series that shares stories of professional failure, including failed startup ideas.

 People learn from mistakes, even if it is not your own mistake.
 So here are some great examples of how NOT TO create a startup.

 Of course, there are some great examples that create their own problem to solve or re-invent our habits.
 But most of the time, startups provide solutions to common problems.
 But Washboard was trying to impose a problem that doesn’t exist: Quarters for laundry machines.
 Washboard was a service that delivers quarters to their customers on a monthly subscription basis.
 But the thing is they were sending $20 worth of quarters for $27.
 Washboard even had the “honor” to be named Worst Startup Ever by Washington Times.

 They lasted just one week, and had “more than 10” customers.

 Lesson to be learned: If your service is not value for money, it is destined to die.

 In the startup world, it is common to hear promises on non-existent technologies.
 Most common examples we hear about are on renewable energy.
 Time to time, entrepreneurs come to meet us and tell us about their “great” ideas about green energy, yet most of the time, the technology that they dream about does not exist.
 The same thing applies to No More Woof, which promised to be the first device to translate animal thoughts into human language and got backed on Indiegogo.